This guide will cover the basic of "imperative" programming in Python - controlling the flow of your code using loops and conditionals

 print('b is False')

-In this case, when b is True the first statement will execute, and when b is False the second statement will execute.
+the second statement will execute.
 Try this code both ways to see.

-In addition to using Booleans, you can also create Conditionals using various comparison operators.
-For example, a Conditional can test the size of a number:
+In addition to using booleans, you can also create conditionals using various comparison operators.
+For example, a conditional can test the size of a number:

 num = 7